-Passing the Kivulekada Shalilabimbarama Temple towards Morawewa on the on the Adampane – Kuchchaveli road, lies the Pahalagama Archaeological Site.
+Traveling on the Gomarankadawala – Thiriyaya road for 7.5 km will bring you Pahalagama Archaeological Site in the Adampane area.
 This is one of the many of unlisted small archaeological sites off the beaten path in the Anuradhapura district.

 The conserved image house lies opposite to the stupa with little remains.
 A fallen life size Buddha statue less its head is kept lying across a brick wall.

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites